Hyperling/HealthProtocol/ebook.md

     - This is not a mainstream "vegan diet" with fake meats and cheeses, those products are processed food and should be considered harmful to health.
 This is why whole foods was listed as point #1.
     - The macronutrient ratio on a website like *[Cronometer.com](https://cronometer.com)* should be set to 80/10/10, and choose the calorie needs to be where you want your future activity levels to be, not your current level.
         - Macronutrient ratio mostly only matters at the week level.
 Getting enough calories definitely matters daily.
 What you eat today is your energy for tomorrow.
 Small discrepancies are okay but too many will break the consistency.
 For example, a single 60/30/10 day will not hurt if all your other days are 90/5/5.
+    - Some may argue against 80/10/10 or veganism in general and say it's protein deficient.
+As long as you don't starve yourself you'll be able to prove them wrong.
+Starvation is the only protein deficient diet.
 - Greens and veggies are important but don't stress on them if you fall a little behind, get your calories first and then you'll have energy to use for supplementing in more nutrition dense foods.
 - If eating a lot of white rice or similar then be sure to plan high fiber meals, like an all fruit breakfast or add fiber-rich ingredients like quinoa or beans to your rice.
 - Simple simple simple.
 Food combining is a complex topic, but try to eat raw foods first, then cooked.
 Monomeals are ideal.
 Try to keep dishes at 5 to 10 ingredients or less.
 That number includes each of the salts / seasonings / toppings.